justanotherdot/justanotherdot/site/posts/What_Makes_A_Good_PR.md

 ## PRs are for small chunks of code to merge often

-A PR should represent about a days worth of work.
-This is beneficial to both parties in that it facilitates a 'merge often' approach for devs (and devs get the little adrenaline kick from CI and approvals going green and clicking `merge`) and reviewers can much more easily review a smaller hunk of changes.
+A PR should represent up to a day's worth of work.
+This is beneficial to both parties in that it facilitates a 'merge often' approach for devs (and devs get the little adrenaline kick from clicking that green `merge` button) and reviewers can much more easily review a smaller hunk of changes.
 A reviewer reviewing five PRs in the course of a week has to spend less time grokking those individual changes than to review five days worth of work in a single PR.

 Massive projects poised around scaled tooling and reviews such as the Linux kernel would flat out reject a patch with, say, 3k additions and 1k removals.
 If